List of former Metro Local routes: 112 – Hyde Park – Lynwood via Florence Ave and Otis St

-114 - Florence A Line Station - Bell Gardens/Downey via Seville Ave, Santa Ana St, and Clara St
+114 – Florence A Line Station – Bell Gardens/Downey via Seville Ave, Santa Ana St, and Clara St

 Line 114 was cancelled in June 2001.
 Alternatives include Lines 102, 111, and 251.
 Service on Santa Ana St was initially merged with Line 107, then transferred to Line 611 after its cancellation.

-119 - Hawthorne/Lennox Station - Lynwood via 108th St, Fernwood Ave, and King Bl
+119 – Hawthorne/Lennox C Line Station – Lynwood via 108th St, Fernwood Ave, and King Bl

-Line 119 was cancelled in June 2007.
+Line 119 was cancelled on June 24, 2007.
 Before its cancellation, service east of 103rd St/Watts Towers Station was replaced with Line 612, which was later cancelled in December 2020 in favor of Metro Micro.
-Currently, a very small segment is still served by The Link - Athens on 108th St.
+Currently, a very small segment is still served by The Link – Athens on 108th St.

-121 - Willowbrook/Rosa Parks Station - Norwalk/Santa Fe Springs Station - Whittwood Town Center via E Imperial Highway and Leffingwell Rd
+121 – Willowbrook/Rosa Parks Station – Norwalk/Santa Fe Springs Station – Whittwood Town Center via E Imperial Highway and Leffingwell Rd

 Line 121 was created in 1995 to replace Line 120 east of Willowbrook/Rosa Parks Station to Norwalk/Santa Fe Springs Station (later was truncated to Norwalk C Line Station in 2003, but then, was extended to Whittwood Town Center to replace Line 111's eastern segment in 2006), despite the split, most trips were still interlined.
-Line 121 was remerged back into Line 120 in June 26, 2011 as part of service cuts due to a budget crisis, and also an improvement to enhance a one-seat ride.
+Line 121 was remerged back into Line 120 on June 26, 2011, as part of service cuts due to a budget crisis, and also an improvement to enhance a one-seat ride.

-124 - El Segundo - Willowbrook/Rosa Parks Station - Compton Station via El Segundo Bl and Santa Fe Ave
+124 – El Segundo – Willowbrook/Rosa Parks Station – Compton Station via El Segundo Bl and Santa Fe Ave

 Line 124 was cancelled in June 2009 as part of service cuts due to a budget crisis.
 The route was handed over to GTrans (then known as Gardena Municipal Bus Lines), which operates it as their Line 5 on El Segundo Bl east of Sepulveda Bl (later east of Aviation Bl) to Willowbrook while Beach Cities Transit Line 109 took over Line 124 segment on Grand Ave west of Sepulveda Bl.
 At one point Line 124 used to run east to Compton Station, but was later truncated to Willowbrook/Rosa Parks due to near duplication with Metro Lines 202 and 205; and Metro A Line.

-126 - Manhattan Beach - Hawthorne/Lennox Station via Manhattan Beach Bl and Yukon Ave
+126 – Manhattan Beach – Hawthorne/Lennox Station via Manhattan Beach Bl and Yukon Ave

 Line 126 was cancelled in December 2020 due to low ridership.
 Alternatives include Lines 40, 125, 210, 211/215, 232, Torrance Transit Line 8, and Beach Cities Transit Line 109.
 As of April 2023, Beach Cities Transit has studied the possibility of a seasonal "summer route" between Manhattan Beach City Hall and the Redondo Beach C Line Station, which would be similar to the route of former Line 126.